Blackfell/blackfell.github.io/_posts/2021-08-19-HTB-pwn-reg.md

 ![Terminal Screenshot](/assets/images/posts/pwn_reg/Image4.png)

-We can wee here a method called winner, so let's have a look at it:
+We can see here a method called winner, so let's have a look at it:

 ![Terminal Screenshot](/assets/images/posts/pwn_reg/Image5.png)